fabfreund/mmc_R_gendiv/README.md

 # mmc_R_gendiv: Genetic diversity from coalescent models

-This repository contains simulation and inference scripts for multiple merger and other n-coalescents
+This repository contains simulation and inference scripts for multiple merger and other n-coalescents as well as functions to compute genetic diversity statistics from SNP matrices in zero-one format.

-COMMENTS VERY WELCOME!
+COMMENTS ARE VERY WELCOME!

+# Examples and explanations
+Please see [a_short_intro_w_examples.Rmd](a_short_intro_w_examples.Rmd) (or its pdf output, both in this folder) for an overview of the most important functions we supply.

+# Installation

+ * Clone the repository
+  * All scripts run on an Unix-based system.
+This only matters if scripts involve       parallelized computations, which will not (directly) work under Windows
+    operating system.
+ * All but two scripts/functions run directly.
+     * For using general_scripts/ext_fun_CREB.R (computes expected branch lengths for Kingman's $n$-coalescent with exponential growth, see below for more information), a C script needs to be compiled, see documentation within the script for details.
+     * When using (sourcing) general_scripts/ext_fun_TajD_FWH.R, a further repository is used, so this needs an active internet connection.

 # Subfolders distpaper_res/, general_scripts/ and seeds/